catberry/catberry/docs/index.md

 }
 ```

-These type of objects above are called descriptors.
+This type of objects above are called descriptors.

 Every finder is an [EventEmitter](https://nodejs.org/api/events.html#events_class_events_eventemitter)
 and has following events: